pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### Supplementary Materials

-* Plots comparing observed vs expected digit frequencies are provided in the *plots* folder.
+* Plots comparing observed vs expected digit frequencies are available in the *plots* folder.
 The code that generates the plots can be found in the *plots.R* file.

-* A *pdf* with the tables from the poster rounded up to five digits (instead of three) can be be found in the *aux-tables.pdf* in the *aux-tables* folder.
+* The *aux-tables.pdf* file in the *aux-tables* folder is a contains the tables from the poster but with higher precision (numbers rounded up to five decimal places instead of three).
 These tables can be reproduced with the *aux-tables-bin.beta.R* and *aux-tables-mu-dir.R* files, stored in the same folder.

 ## Built With